Kristoffer-Hallam/ICGEM_Auto_Download/README.md

 pip install webdriver_manager
 ```

-If you have Anaconda installed then you can easily search for these packages in the App.
+If you have Anaconda installed then you can easily search for these packages within the App.